wp-plugins/adrotate/readme.txt

 == Changelog ==

-= 3.9.6 FREE =
+= 3.9.7 FREE =
-* WordPress 3.7 now the minimum requirement!
-* [change] Improved clicktracker code
-* [fix] Settings page Maintenance section not showing up correctly
-* [fix] Clicktracked links no longer open in a tab
+* AdRotate 3.7.x no longer supported for upgrades
-* [i18n] Swedish translation available
+* [change] Prettied up the settings page
+* [change] Optimized and updated jQuery.jshowoff library
+* [change] Rebranded jQuery.jshowoff to jQuery.jshowoff.adrotate for compatibility
+* [new] Same dynamic group can now be used more than once on a page
+* [new] Full multisite compatibility
+* [fix] Better responsive sizing for Dynamic and Block groups
+* [fix] Various missing stripslashes() for displaying names
+* [fix] Some "cancel" buttons going the wrong way
+* [fix] Improved click detection for Dynamic groups
+* [fix] Default access roles now set correct
+* [fix] Improved database engine detection for new installations

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

-= 3.9.6 PRO =
+= 3.9.8 PRO =
-* WordPress 3.7 now the minimum requirement!
-* Requires jQuery 1.7+!
+* AdRotate 3.7.x no longer supported for upgrades
+* [new] Full multisite compatibility
+* [fix] Better responsive sizing for Dynamic and Block groups
+* [fix] Advertiser banners now get proper image paths
+* [fix] Clear displaying of advertiser error states
+* [fix] Improved click detection for Dynamic groups
+* [fix] Default access roles now set correct
-* [fix] Improved security on clicktracking code
+* [fix] Improved database engine detection for new installations

 The full changelog can be found on the [AdRotate website](http://www.adrotateplugin.com/development/).
 Get more AdRotate!
 [Get AdRotate Pro today](http://www.adrotateplugin.com/adrotate-pro/)!

 == Upgrade Notice ==

-= 3.9.6 =
+= 3.9.7 =
-* WordPress 3.7 now the minimum requirement!
-* [change] Improved clicktracker code
-* [fix] Settings page Maintenance section not showing up correctly
-* [fix] Clicktracked links no longer open in a tab
+* AdRotate 3.7.x no longer supported for upgrades
-* [i18n] Swedish translation available
+* [change] Prettied up the settings page
+* [change] Optimized and updated jQuery.jshowoff library
+* [change] Rebranded jQuery.jshowoff to jQuery.jshowoff.adrotate for compatibility
+* [new] Same dynamic group can now be used more than once on a page
+* [new] Full multisite compatibility
+* [fix] Better responsive sizing for Dynamic and Block groups
+* [fix] Various missing stripslashes() for displaying names
+* [fix] Some "cancel" buttons going the wrong way
+* [fix] Improved click detection for Dynamic groups
+* [fix] Default access roles now set correct
+* [fix] Improved database engine detection for new installations

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).